I3N0dWZm/I3N0dWZm.github.io/HTB/HTB_M0rsarchive_Challenge.md

-The second script would attempt to crack the password by comparing the image segments against the existing library created by the first script, If match was not found for one of the segments it would output the image to a temp directory and finish, I would then manually check the images in the temp directory update the filename and move it to the library, then rerun.
+The second script would attempt to crack the password by comparing the image segments against the existing library created by the first script, If match was not found for one of the segments it would output the image to a temp directory and finish, I would then manually check the chopped images in the temp directory update the filename and move it to the library, then rerun.
-This took several retries to build up a full image library but was quite quick once completed.
+This took several retries to build up a full image library but was quite quick once this was completed.

 The script has a few new features over the previous, such as checking each segment against each item in the library and an inverted version.

 It will change the colour space if the image is all black or all white when its converted to grayscale, sometimes the colors of the morse code are too close to the background image, so it needed a fallback.

-it will remove existing zip files, so it doesn’t fill up the hard-drive.
+It will remove uneeded zip files (so it doesn’t fill up the hard drive).

 TODO - The comparer function is not efficient - but does the job - the lookup library should really be stored in memory only once.